 SEE MAP HERE:

 Clear the map to show only two highest income categories.
 Start at 2014, then add 2015, 2016, 2017.
 Now add in the lower incomes and see the tiny number of extra dots added each year.

 The HCD is requiring density in our neighborhoods to produce homes for the rich.
-With Marin's lack of buildable land, if expensive projects are completed first, even with a few low-income units thrown in, there will literally be no land left for the number of low-income projects required.
+With Marin's lack of buildable land, if expensive projects are completed first, even with a few low-income units thrown in, there will literally be no land left for the number of low-income projects mandated in the Housing Element.